Gbenro/journal-middleware/README.md

-# Journal Middleware Service
+# Journal Middleware Service with Intelligent Tags

-FastAPI middleware service for the GPT Agent Journaling System.
-This service provides API authentication, request routing, and acts as a secure gateway between GPT agents and the backend database service.
+FastAPI middleware service for the GPT Agent Journaling System with comprehensive tagging capabilities.
+This service provides API authentication, request routing, and acts as a secure gateway between GPT agents and the intelligent tagging backend.

 ## 🚀 Railway Deployment